ZK-ACE: Identity-Centric Zero-Knowledge Authorization for Post-Quantum Blockchain Systems: Conclusion

 The construction achieves this through a minimal set of components: an identity commitment anchored on-chain, a circuit that enforces commitment consistency, target binding, transaction authorization, replay prevention, and domain separation, and a verification interface compatible with account-abstraction and rollup architectures.
 The formal security analysis demonstrates that authorization soundness, replay resistance, substitution resistance, and cross-domain separation all reduce to standard cryptographic assumptions.

 The structural data accounting shows an order-of-magnitude reduction in per-transaction authorization data relative to direct post-quantum signature deployment---achieved not by compressing signatures, but by eliminating the need for signature objects in the consensus path entirely.
-A reference implementation confirms a total circuit size of 4,024~R1CS constraints with sub-millisecond verification and sub-100\,ms single-threaded proving on consumer hardware.
-With support for batch aggregation and recursive composition, \ZKACE provides a scalable authorization architecture for post-quantum blockchain systems.
+A reference implementation with two pluggable backends confirms circuit sizes of 341 active rows / 361 AIR constraint expressions (Circle STARK) and 2,155 R1CS constraints (Groth16)---roughly 500--2,300$\times$ smaller than in-circuit post-quantum signature verification.
+The STARK backend achieves 14.5\,ms proving and 1.1\,ms verification with transparent setup and post-quantum-oriented assumptions; under deployment models with mandatory per-block aggregation, per-transaction consensus-visible data is ${\approx}\,$160 bytes (public inputs) plus amortized aggregation proof overhead per block.
+The Groth16 backend provides 37.3\,ms proving and 128-byte proofs for EVM-native deployments.
+The two replay semantics share the same circuit after squeeze2 unification, so benchmarks report the unified replay-circuit path.
+With support for batch aggregation and a path toward recursive composition, \ZKACE provides a scalable authorization architecture for post-quantum blockchain systems.